mipwise/mip-opt/3_formulation_techniques/1_network_flow_problems/README.md

 ### Shortest Path
 What's the fastest way for MipEx to ship a package from Station 1 to Station 5?

+### Minimum Cost
+MipEx now needs to ship 3 trucks from Station 1 and 4 trucks from Station 3 to Station 5.

+What's the most economical way for MipEx to ship the orders without exceeding the maximum number of available trucks on each lane?

+### Max Flow
+What is the maximum number of trucks that MipEx can ship from Station 1 and 3 to Station 5 in a single day?

+What is the maximum number of trucks that MipEx can ship from Station 1, 2 and 3 to Station 5 and 4 in a single day?

 ### Multi-Commodities Flow
 MipEx now needs to ship 3 trucks from Station 1 to Station 5 and 4 trucks from Station 3 to Station 4.

 What's the most economical way for MipEx to ship the orders without exceeding the maximum number of available trucks?

-### Max Flow
-What is the maximum number of trucks that MipEx can ship from Station 1 to Station 5 in a single day?

-What is the maximum number of trucks that MipEx can ship from Station 1, 2 and 3 to Station 5 and 4 in a single day?

 ------------------------------------------------------------------------------